iftheshoefritz/solargraph-rails/README.md

 For my setup with Emacs, that means running `M-x lsp-restart-workspace`, YMMV in other editors.

-### Known issues
-This has all been hacked together quite quickly so a lot is WIP.
-Check out the issues tab and contribute if you are interested.

 ## Associations
 This is coming soon.

+## Known issues
+This project is WIP.
+Check out the issues tab and contribute if you are interested.

 ## Installation